 Enameling Jewelry: 12+ Inspiring Techniques for Classic, Experimental & Trendy Enamel Jewelry

-Enameling is our Technique of the Month for November, yay!
-You’ve probably seen me say that enameling is one of my favorite jewelry-making techniques, so I’m happy that we’ve given it a whole month.
-I’m even happier that we’re marking this special occasion with a special publication, How to Enamel Jewelry 2017.
+You’ve probably seen me say that enameling is one of my favorite jewelry-making techniques.
+So I’m really happy to share our special publication, How to Enamel Jewelry 2017.

 There are 12+ enamel jewelry-making techniques in How to Enamel Jewelry, divided into three categories: classic, experimental, and trending.
 The classic section covers age-old enameling techniques like champlevé, cloisonné, and basse taille.
 The experimental techniques bring enamel jewelry-making into the modern world with fun techniques anyone can do at home.
 These include torch enameling, using glass threads and stencils, enameling on metal clay, using liquid enamels, raku, enameling on copper mesh, maximizing enamel on other textures, and using rubber stamps with enamel.
 And for the serious enamel jewelry fanatics like me, How to Enamel Jewelry also covers trending enamel jewelry-making techniques and surface treatments like decals, graphite and crayons on enamel, fusing with enamels, and sgraffito.